Why Free College – Without Career Development – Would Be A Big Mistake

 Of course, when he enrolled in law school and applied for loans, NO ONE at the law school or in the federal lending program raised a red flag.
 Whoa, fella, are you really sure you want to take out this student loan debt and pay it off?
 Probably fearing an age-discrimination accusation, everyone just kept their mouth shut.

 Tragically, dad was afflicted with dementia about two years into his mediation work, so he had to stop working entirely.
 After I was forced to take over his financial affairs, I discovered this big pile of student loan debt.
 I was shocked and angry about it.
 Ultimately, all his federal loan debt was “forgiven” – but that really means that all of us, as taxpayers, helped pay it off.

-Warren blames the student loan crisis completely on government policy – you know that we’re giving tax breaks to billionaires but under funding higher education.
+Warren blames the student loan crisis completely on government policy – you know, that we’re giving tax breaks to billionaires but underfunding higher education.
 Yes, over the decades, the onus for higher education funding has shifted from government to the individual, and student loans have made that possible.
-However, she’s missing the BIG contributing factor.

-As a society we’ve made a fantasy out of the aspiration of college and university for all, saying that any form of college and any sort of college degree is equally valuable for every individual.
-If we’re really concerned about equity, then we need to make sure that every young person is getting high-quality career development to help them make the best possible personal choice for work and learning after high school.
+She’s missing the BIG contributing factor – as a society we’ve made a fantasy out of the aspiration of college and university for all, saying that any form of college and any sort of college degree is equally valuable for every individual.
+If we’re really concerned about equity, then we need to make sure that every young person is getting high quality career development to help them make the best possible personal choice for work and learning after high school.

 As a policy matter, let’s put Career Development for all ahead of increased funding for postsecondary education, and make sure the two are inextricably linked!